thacherT1D/webdevstuff/Programming_with_Javascript/Recursion_with_JavaScript.desc.md

 Attempt to write an iterative AND recursive solution to each problem:

-* Define a function that takes an argument n and returns the lyrics to 99 bottles of beer on the wall, starting with that number `n`.
-For example, `singSong(99)` would print out the lyrics to 99 Bottles of Beer on the Wall.
+* Define a function `countdown` that takes a number, and counts down from that number, logging each value between that and 0.

 * Define a function `sumOfRange` that takes a number x and returns the sum of all digits between 0 and x.